Racine Domestic Violence Lawyer

 If done correctly, an effective cross-examination at the domestic abuse injunction hearing can persuade a prosecutor to drop domestic abuse charges against and convince a jury to return a verdict of not guilty.
 Racine domestic violence lawyer Christopher Glinski has handled dozens of domestic violence cases and has cross-examined hundreds of witnesses.
 Let domestic violence lawyer Christopher Glinski use his experience to get you the best possible result.

-Call Racine domestic violence lawyer Christopher Glinski at (262) 632-1555 for a free consultation.
+Call Racine domestic violence lawyer Christopher Glinski at (262) 632-1555 for a free consultation on criminal defense cases.